shanesmith/bash-sneak/README.md

 Usage
 -----

-Use `Ctrl-Y` or `Ctrl-T` followed by two character to perform a forwards or backwards sneak, the cursor will be moved to the next or previous instance of those two characters.
+Use `Ctrl-G` or `Ctrl-T` followed by two character to perform a forwards or backwards sneak, the cursor will be moved to the next or previous instance of those two characters.
 To repeat the same sneak double up and hit the same trigger twice.
 To quit the sneak prompt hit `esc`.